Acro-polis/constitution/StakeholderPolicy.md

 Contributors can have voting rights for a small subset of issues related to their task/roles, and can’t vote on our Constitutional Policies.
 On the other hand, their advice on all issues is invited, & valued.

-### Aspiring Worker-Owner (A-WO)
+### Aspiring Worker-Owner (Aspiree)

 An Aspiring Worker-Owner has the intention to become a permanent Worker-Owner in the near future.
-To become a Worker-Owner, the A-WO needs to complete a transition period, which allows each of the Polis Worker-Owners to find out if the aspiring member has the essential technical, social and democratic-governance skills to become a valuable participant to our organization on a long-term basis.
+To become a Worker-Owner, the Aspiree needs to complete a transition period, which allows each of the Polis Worker-Owners to find out if the aspiring member has the essential technical, social and democratic-governance skills to become a valuable participant to our organization on a long-term basis.
 Aspiring Worker-Owners can have voting rights for a subset of issues that significantly affect their task/roles, but can’t vote on constitutional policies.
 On the other hand, their advice on all issues is invited, & valued.